bwogit/CI_PP5_SURF_HAVEN/README.md

 ### Navigation
 - Fully Responsive.
 - On small screens switches to hamburger menu.
-- Indicates login/logout in status.
+- Displays login/logout in status.
 - displayed on all pages.
 - User stories covered: 6, 7